stakater/grafana-cloud-ansible-operator/README.md

     - `metadata`: Contains general information about the custom resource that you are creating, such as its name and the namespace it resides in.
     - `spec`: This is where the bulk of the configuration goes.
 It's broken down further below:
       - `enabled`: Currently does nothing.
 But the idea is to use the flag to support removal of Grafana Integration in the future.
+      - `sloCloudAPI`: API for Grafana Dashboard
+      - `sloObservabilityVersion`: You can use this field to use any available release for the SLO Dashboards
+      - `sloDashboardAPIToken`: Since the operator needs to interact with Grafana Dashboards API, you need to provide it with an API token.
+This token is stored within a Kubernetes secret for security, and here you point the operator to the right secret and key.
       - `grafanaAPIToken`: Since the operator needs to interact with Grafana OnCall's API, you need to provide it with an API token.
 This token is stored within a Kubernetes secret for security, and here you point the operator to the right secret and key.
       - `provisionMode`: Indicates how the operator should function.
 It could be in a 'hubAndSpoke' mode where it manages multiple clusters or 'standaloneCluster' for managing a single cluster.
       - `slackId`: For `standalone` provision mode populate this field to connect Slack Channel to Grafana OnCall Integration.